Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 This panel will explore the distinct challenges and emerging opportunities associated with remote operations inspections and logistics in offshore and maritime environments.
 With an emphasis on complex, especially, harsh operational conditions, the discussion will examine key technological, regulatory, and operational barriers, while highlighting areas where innovation can enable meaningful progress.

 Panelists will offer diverse perspectives, from the deployment of Maritime Autonomous Surface Ships (MASS) and the development of supportive regulatory frameworks to recent advancements in autonomous robotic inspection.
-The session is designed to lay the groundwork for focused breakout discussions, where participants will help define project scopes and identify research and development priorities in this rapidly evolving field.
+The session is designed to lay the groundwork for focused breakout discussions, where participants will help define project topics for the Marine Innovation NL initiative and identify research and development priorities in this rapidly evolving field.

 Discussion Themes:

-· Challenges in remote operations and logistics in harsh environments
+Challenges in remote operations, inspections and logistics in harsh environments

 Panel #4: Benchmarking and Standards